dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you backup your site just in case.

 == Changelog ==

+= v4.1.4 - 09/11/20 =
+* Fix           - Fixed bug where welcome screen link would show blank in admin menu.
+* Fix           - Fixed double translation string in class-epdq-error-codes.php.
+* Fix           - Fixed issue where auto redirect would not work with some themes.
+* New           - Added the HOMEURL parameter for when customer clicks back to merchant button in ePDQ payment page.
+* Update        - FS SDK update.

 = v4.1.3 - 30/09/20 =
 * New           - Added new deeper debugging, ePDQ support sometimes need a data dump to debug any issues.